TCNJ-Web-Team/Senior-Eng-Projects/README.md

 7. Unselect "Save Setting as a template"
 8. Click continue
 9. Click confirm and run import
 10. Refresh the recently created matrix page, for example https://engineering.tcnj.edu/2021-2022/.
-You should see your newly added project
+You should see your newly added project matrix.
-11. Contact webteam to add year's listing to the main projects page
+11. Contact webteam to add year's listing to the main projects page.